adxsrc/lict/README.md

             ...
         ]

-2. Alternatively, since KMPs is never needed outside lict's own algorithm, we may introduce a nested `Pair` class insider the `Lict` class to track all the KMPs.
+2. Alternatively, since MKDPs is never needed outside lict's own algorithm, we may introduce a nested `_Pair` class insider the `Lict` class to track all the MKDPs.
-   We can perform the `isinstance()` check against `Lict` and `Pair` to distinguish the multiple cases.
+   We can perform the `isinstance()` check against `Lict` and `_Pair` to distinguish the multiple cases.

 The first approach uniformizes the different cases, and require an special hashable object `Default` as the special key.
-The second approach uses the class information to distinguish the different situations, and require an extra `Lict.Pair` nested class.
+The second approach uses the class information to distinguish the different situations, and require an extra `Lict._Pair` nested class.

 The first approach is more uniform, easier to implement, and has better "coding taste".